 Neglecting worn brake pads increases repair costs significantly.
 It's necessary to replace both the pads and the rotor if damage occurs.

 Ignoring these signs not only costs more but can also harm your vehicle's braking system and safety.
+It's crucial to recognize these warning signs and act promptly to keep your vehicle safe and efficient.

 Debris and Brake Grinding